tromey/typesafe-printf/README.md

   thought it was cool.

 * If `template<char...
 Chars> operator "" _mumble` worked for string
-  constants, this could be implemented using templates.
+  constants, this feature could be implemented using templates.
 This would be better in many ways, but unfortunately this can't be done yet.
 Let's hope for C++17.

 * A macro is needed because I couldn't think of another way to make the format be both statically checked and passed to a